 Method of Inspection Reason for rejection A. Vehicle Structure No additional requirements.
 B. Body Security (applies to vehicles with separate bodies only) No additional requirements.
 C. Body Condition 1.
 Check vehicle is presented in a clean and tidy condition.
 1. Vehicle is presented in a dirty and untidy condition.
 2. Examine the body thoroughly for security, corrosion, damage, poor repair/paint match or sharp edges that are likely to cause injury.
 2. a.
-An insecure or missing body panel, trim, step or accessory. b.
+An insecure or missing body panel, trim, step or accessory. a.
 Any sharp edge whatsoever which may cause injury.
-Note : Corrosion includes visible rust and signs of rust by virtue of the paintwork being blistered. c.
-Heavy scuffing, abrasions or deformation to front and rear bumper. d.
-All body panels should be in good, clean condition with no broken, untreated paintwork so as not to detract from the overall appearance of the vehicle. e.
-A single dent of more than 80mm width in any one panel. f.
-Dull, faded paintwork which has lost its uniform finish or paint miss match to a panel(s) to such an extent that it detracts from the overall appearance of the vehicle. g.
-Evidence of poor repairs and or paint finish to a repaired panel(s) including significant runs and overspray to adjoining panels/trim that detracts from the overall appearance of the vehicle. h.
+Note : Corrosion includes visible rust and signs of rust by virtue of the paintwork being blistered. b.
+Heavy scuffing, abrasions or deformation to front and rear bumper. c.
+All body panels should be in good, clean condition with no broken, untreated paintwork so as not to detract from the overall appearance of the vehicle. d.
+A single dent of more than 80mm width in any one panel. e.
+Dull, faded paintwork which has lost its uniform finish or paint miss match to a panel(s) to such an extent that it detracts from the overall appearance of the vehicle. f.
+Evidence of poor repairs and or paint finish to a repaired panel(s) including significant runs and overspray to adjoining panels/trim that detracts from the overall appearance of the vehicle. g.
 Obvious signs of rust/corrosion of any size particularly those that are covered by advertising signs.

-Method of Inspection Reason for rejection D. Engine Mountings No additional requirements.
-E. Steps and Stairs (Class 5 only) No additional requirements.
+Μ ethod of Inspection Re eason for rejection

+D. Engine Mountings

+No o additional requirements.

+Steps and Stairs (Class 5 only) INC o additional requirements.
 F. Running boards and steps 1.
 If fitted, check running boards are safe and suitable.
 1. If fitted, running boards are not safe and suitable.
 Hackney Carriages only 2.
 If fitted, measure the running board to ensure a minimum 125mm in width, all of 2.
-If fitted, running board is less than 125mm width, all of which shall be available as a which shall be available as a step. step.
+If fitted, running board is less than 125mm width, all of which shall be available as which shall be available as a step. a step.
 3. Where the top tread of the entrance to the vehicle exceeds 460 mm and the vehicle 3.
-Where required, moveable intermediate step is not provided at each entrance to is not fitted with approved running boards, check that a moveable intermediate step the passenger compartment. is provided at each entrance into the passenger compartment. the passenger compartment. is provided at each end after the passenger comparament.
+Where required, moveable intermediate step is not provided at each entrance to is not fitted with approved running boards, check that a moveable intermediate step the passenger compartment. is provided at each entrance into the passenger compartment.
 Note: The intermediate step shall be encased beneath the vehicle and be electrically or manually operated to extend outwards.
-When not in use and whenever the vehicle is in motion, the step shall not extend outwards beyond the vertical line of the bodywork.
-A 16 Canada abada khakada abada dha ananakada kana ana ananakad Garara Wakita kha daba ada A 16 Chard allocation in a constant above and the constant from with the Above delicate 4.
-If fitted, check that electrically operated steps are operated from within the driver's compartment and shall have a failsafe device linked to the handbrake mechanism to 4.
-If fitted, electrically operated steps are not operated from within the driver's compartment and/or do not have a failsafe device linked to the handbrake prevent the possibility of the vehicle being driven while the step is extended. mechanism to prevent the possibility of the vehicle being driven while the step is prevent the possibility of the vehicle being driven while the step is extended. extended.
+When not in use and whenever the vehicle is in motion, the step shall not extend outwards beyond the vertical line of the bodywork. vertical life of the bodywork.
+4. If fitted, check that electrically operated steps are operated from within the driver's 4.
+If fitted, electrically operated steps are not operated from within the driver's compartment and shall have a failsafe device linked to the handbrake mechanism to compartment and/or do not have a failsafe device linked to the handbrake prevent the possibility of the vehicle being driven while the step is extended. mechanism to prevent the possibility of the vehicle being driven while the step is extended.

 5. Check that any step is covered with a suitable non-slip surface with the edges of the 5.
-Any step is not fitted with a suitable non-slip surface with the edges of the step step highlighted in a high visibility colour, which is different from the colour scheme highlighted in a high visibility colour, which is different from the colour scheme of of the vehicle. the vehicle.
+Any step is not fitted with a suitable non-slip surface with the edges of the step step highlighted in a high visibility colour, which is different from the colour scheme of the vehicle. highlighted in a high visibility colour, which is different from the colour scheme of the vehicle. or the vehicle.